splunk/public-o11y-docs/gdi/monitors-network/statsd.rst

 Metrics
 -------

-By default metrics are filtered out.
 This integration doesn't produce any metrics unless configured.

 See the section below to learn how metrics can be collected with this monitor.